IMPARGO Knowledge Center

 Process Loading Units & Bulk Products

-The IMPARGO DriverApp lets your drivers process every loading unit and bulk product on a transport order from their phone — confirm what's loaded, adjust quantities at the weighbridge, upload proof of delivery and weighing documents, leave comments, and skip items that aren't actually picked up.
-Every action is mirrored back to your dispatcher's Fleet chat in real time, with no extra paperwork.
-This guide walks through what drivers see, how loading units and bulk products are processed, how to adapt quantities, how to upload documents, how to skip items, and what the dispatcher receives at the other end.
+The IMPARGO DriverApp lets your drivers process every loading unit and bulk product on a transport order from their phone — confirm what's loaded, adapt quantities at the weighbridge, upload proof of delivery and weighing documents, leave comments, and skip items that aren't picked up.
+Every action flows back to you in real time and is recorded on the order's Events tab, with no extra paperwork.
+This page is the overview — what drivers see, what they do with the cargo, and what you receive at the other end.
+For the driver's full step-by-step instructions, see Receive & Process Transport Orders.

 Table of Content